Mania Musical in Spanish Class

 - Digital – use the included Google Forms with links to songs

-- *Update read Mania Musical March Music Bracket FAQ for lots of help!
+- *Update read Mania Musical March Music Bracket FAQ for lots of help with mixing it up in later rounds.

 - Yes, the same songs are used again in the next round.